redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 Binary RPMs.

-One of the things you may notice about ``rpmbuild`` is that it expects the directory structure created in a certain way and for various items suck as source code to exist within the context of that directory structure.
+One of the things you may notice about ``rpmbuild`` is that it expects the directory structure created in a certain way and for various items such as source code to exist within the context of that directory structure.
 Luckily, this is the same directory structure that was setup by the ``rpmdev-setuptree`` utility that we used previously to setup our RPM workspace and we have been